$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Simplified twin Pati-Salam theory of flavour

-As anticipated in the previous sections, the contribution of the leptoquark to the $R_{D^{(*)}}$ anomaly is strongly suppressed by a naturally small mixing angle $\theta_{23}^{u}\approx m_{c}/m_{t}$, leading to a suppression of $\mathcal{O}(0.1V_{cb})$.
-The contribution to $R_{K^{(*)}}$ also suffers an overall suppression of $\mathcal{O}(V_{cb}^{3})$.
-We can go beyond the natural value of $\theta_{23}^{u}$ by increasing for example the mixing angle $s_{34}^{q_{c}}$ (by increasing the fundamental Yukawa $x_{34}^{\psi^{c}}$, or reducing the VL mass $M_{4}^{\psi^{c}}$), which controls the overall size of the off-diagonal (2,3) entry in the effective mass matrices of Eqs.~\eqref{eq:MassMatrix_4thVL_effective_up},~\eqref{eq:MassMatrix_4thVL_effective_down},~\eqref{eq:MassMatrix_4thVL_effective_leptons}.
+The contribution to $R_{K^{(*)}}$ also suffers from an overall suppression of $\mathcal{O}(V_{cb}^{3})$.
+We can go beyond the natural value of $\theta_{23}^{u}$ by increasing the mixing angle $s_{34}^{q_{c}}$ (i.e. increasing the fundamental Yukawa $x_{34}^{\psi^{c}}$, or reducing the VL mass $M_{4}^{\psi^{c}}$), which controls the overall size of the off-diagonal (2,3) entry in the effective mass matrices of Eqs.~\eqref{eq:MassMatrix_4thVL_effective_up} and \eqref{eq:MassMatrix_4thVL_effective_down}.
 This way, we can explore the parameter space of larger 2-3 mixing angles, provided that the experimental value of $V_{cb}$ is preserved through Eq.~\eqref{eq:Vcb_model}, which entangles both quark mixings $\theta_{23}^{u}$ and $\theta_{23}^{d}$.
-We further assume $s_{34}^{Q}=s_{34}^{L}$ and $s_{23}^{d}=s_{23}^{e}$ (going beyond any small angle approximation) to simplify the parameter space.
-Both assumptions are well motivated, the former due to universality of the Yukawa $x_{34}^{\psi}$ and VL mass $M_{4}^{\psi}$ (the only breaking of the universality due to the different VEVs $\left\langle \phi_{3}\right\rangle $ and $\left\langle \phi_{1}\right\rangle $), the latter due to both mixing angles being proportional to similar parameters, with the mass matrices at the same mass scale.
+We further assume $s_{34}^{Q}=s_{34}^{L}$ and $s_{23}^{d}=s_{23}^{e}$ to simplify the parameter space.
+Both assumptions are well motivated, the former due to universality of the Yukawa $x_{34}^{\psi}$ and VL mass $M_{4}^{\psi}$, the latter due to both mixing angles being proportional to similar parameters, with the mass matrices having the same mass scale.